- Varsity Basketball I

 Kevin Knab, one of VanderWal’s first major recruits, believes his former coach has many more great memories and moments to deliver for Marietta College.

 “When you play for Coach VanderWal you expect to work hard and compete every day because he wants to win conference championships, but he also has his sights set on winning a national championship,” Knab said.
 “It’s also important to know that you also get a coach off the court who is supportive of your academic pursuits and cares about you as a person.
 It was an honor to play for Coach VanderWal.”

 Reaching the 20-win plateau has become a common theme during the VanderWal era.
-From 2010-15, the Pioneers are averaging 22 wins a season, including three trips to the NCAA Tournament.
+From 2010-17, the Pioneers are averaging 23 wins a season, including a second run to the Sweet 16 in 2016-17.

-Now Marietta College is considered a front-runner for the conference title every year, and 2015-16 won’t be any different.
+Now Marietta College is considered a front-runner for the conference title every year, and this season won’t be any different.
 Why?
 Because VanderWal has recruited some of the best talent of any Division III program in the nation.

 How VanderWal has rejuvenated Marietta College’s basketball program is just a small part of what makes him one of the best coaches in all of college basketball.
 Jon and his coaching staff have built a family at Marietta.

 “Our players know we are going to work them as hard or harder than any other program in the country because we want to be the best,” Coach VanderWal said.
 “But they also know we will be their biggest supporters on campus and after they graduate.
 We care how they are doing in the classroom and what is going on in the life.
 Playing at Marietta College means joining a new family.”